Sources

 Japan to send a MELOS mission to Mars, including two orbiters studying the planet's atmosphere and a rover.
 (As of May 2009.
 The government approval and funding needed to start in 2013.)

 End of 2018: NASA to launch a New Frontiers mission.
 (As of end of 2009, Venus SAGE, Osiris-Rex asteroid sample return and lunar sample return missions competed for funding.
-A winner was to be announced in mid-2011.)
+A winner was to be announced in mid-2011.
+On May 25, 2011, Osiris-Rex was declared a winner with the launch in 2016.)

 2019